nummacway/gb300/README.md

 * **(GB300 v2 only)** [1431 Arcade games](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html), 949 of which could be considered working according to `madcock`
   * GB300 Tool v2 increases this number by another ca. 300 working ones by doing some sort of "conversion"

+Fan project multicore adds dozens of new platforms, for example:
+- Atari 2600, 5200, 7800
+- Atari Lynx
+- Bandai Wonderswan, Wonderswan Color and Benesse Pocket Challenge v2
+- Connecticut Leather Company Colecovision
+- Commodore 64
+- Mattel Intellivision
+- NEC PCE-CD
+- Nintendo Pokémon mini
+- SEGA SG-1000
+- SEGA Game Gear
+- SEGA Mega-CD
+- SEGA 32x (performance isn't good, but playable)
+- SNK Neo Geo Pocket and Neo Geo Pocket Color
+- Watara SuperVision
+- 2241 Arcade games, all but 6 could be considered working
+  - My mod adds 62 new ones
+- A few fantasy consoles, e.g. CHIP-8, Pico-8
+- A few game engines, e.g. DOOM
+- A few other home computers

-Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.
-Both platforms can be added using multicore.
+Compared to the SF2000's stock firmware, the GB300 adds the PCE and (theoretically) the VTxx.
+However, GB300 v1 does not have the arcade.
+PCE and arcade can be added using multicore.
 While multicore's Mednafen PCE Fast works well, multicore has MAME 2000 instead of Final Burn Alpha (a MAME fork), because multicore team couldn't get FBA or newer versions of MAME to run properly.
 Performance and compatibility with larger-filesize games are both worse on multicore MAME 2000 than on SF2000's FBA, e.g. `m2k` can only load 34 of the 228 ROMs that ship with the SF2000, and Wildfang is the only one of these that runs at full speed.
 The ROMs that ship with the SF2000 are generally more graphically challenging.
 Two rules of thumb: You can espect multicore's MAME 2000 to have performance issues with ROMs that are bigger than around 1 MB (compressed) or look better than your usual Mega Drive games.
 MAME fails to load ROMs larger than around 60 MB uncompressed due to a lack of available memory.
 This affects six games, for two of them I managed to [make a patch](https://github.com/nummacway/libretro-mamenummacwaytausend/releases/tag/v2024-08-15).

 There is no chance you could enable VTxx on the SF2000.
 If you don't mind the weird colors, you could also play Game Gear games that do not make use of the Start button.
 Change the `.gg` extension to `.sms` to make them show up. smspower.org has color patches ("GG2SMS") for around 200 GG games (they list 185 different games, for which there are 225 versions on No-Intro, but not all versions are supported).
 There's a [list of GG2SMS patches that work on the GB300](#sega-game-gear) in this document.